DivakarGC/self-notes/supplements-and-routine.md

 - **Astaxanthin, Zeaxanthin, Lutein** with lunch.
 - **Stay Hydrated**: Drink plenty of water throughout the day.

+### Conclusion
+Conclusion
+*There were some minor inaccuracies and areas needing clarification in the descriptions of the mechanisms and benefits of the supplements.*
+(After addressing the inaccuracies-)
 This plan optimizes supplement intake timing to align with daily activities and physiological needs, enhancing cognitive and physical performance while supporting overall health.